awslabs/scale-out-computing-on-aws/docs/workshops/DVCon/modules/02-web-login.md

-# Lab 2: Login to SOCA console and launch Remote Desktop Session
+# Lab 2: Login to SOCA Console and Launch Remote Desktop Session

 The goal of this module is to login to SOCA console and start a remote desktop session from which you will run applications and submit jobs into the cluster.
 You will use the cluster's management console to start and monitor the session.